-Also known as: music therapy, active music making
+Also known as: music therapy, active music making, music listening, music

 Music engages widespread brain networks and triggers dopamine release in the nucleus accumbens.
 Listening to preferred music reduces cortisol, anxiety, and pain perception.
 Playing an instrument builds cognitive reserve and may delay cognitive decline.